-One of my family’s favorite places to go hiking is Tunica Hills.
-It’s a beautiful piece of heaven that is located right over the state line in Woodville, MS. If you have never been before, go ahead and plan a trip with your family.
-Here are a few things you need to know before going:
+One of my family’s favorite places to go hiking is Tunica Hills in Mississippi.
+It’s a beautiful piece of heaven that is located right over the state line in Woodville, MS. If you have never been before, go ahead and plan a trip with your Baton Rouge family.

 The trailhead is called “Clark Creek”